Little Orphan Annie (1938 film)

 Little Orphan Annie is a 1938 American comedy film directed by Ben Holmes, and written by Budd Schulberg and Samuel Ornitz.
 It is based on the comic strip Little Orphan Annie by Harold Gray.
 The film stars Ann Gillis, Robert Kent, June Travis, J. Farrell MacDonald, and J.M.
 Kerrigan.
 The film was released on December 2, 1938, by Paramount Pictures.

 Plot

-Annie (Ann Gillis), an orphan, is befriended by a fight manager, "Pop" Corrigan (J. Farrell MacDonald).
-She brings him Johnny Adams (Robert Kent), a promising prizefighter.
+Annie, an orphan, is befriended by a fight manager, "Pop" Corrigan.
+She brings him Johnny Adams, a promising prizefighter.
 Annie gets the people of the neighborhood to finance his training.
 But on the night of Johnny's big fight, a gambling syndicate locks him in a gymnasium, and it appears the neighborhood folks will lose their investment.